adeiyin/JP_project_submission/JHU/readme.md

 # COVID-19 Global Data Analysis Project

 This project analyzes global COVID-19 data, focusing on confirmed cases, deaths, and recoveries, with a specific visualization for daily new confirmed cases in Nigeria.
-The analysis is performed using a Jupyter Notebook with Python, leveraging libraries such as `pandas` for data manipulation, `seaborn` and `matplotlib` for visualizations, and `requests` with `BeautifulSoup` for potential web scraping (though not fully utilized in the current code).
+The analysis is performed using a Jupyter Notebook with Python, leveraging libraries such as `pandas` for data manipulation, `seaborn` and `matplotlib` for visualizations.
 The data is sourced from time-series CSV files provided by Johns Hopkins University (JHU).

 ## Project Overview